Barissa-Imran/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `13-print_float` - Print a number with two decimal places, follwed by a new line.
 * The number will be stored in the environment variable `NUM`.

+`100-decimal_to_hexadecimal` - Converts a number from base 10 to base 16.